Letter of Recommendation

 The student's permission for you to include personally identifiable education record information in the letter.

-The student's consent to waive his/her right to ever view your letter.
+The student's consent to waive the right to ever view your letter.

 - Request for Letter of Recommendation